bianchimro/django-taggit/README.txt

 this fork
 =========

-This fork handle a couple of options in settings.py:
+This fork handles a couple of options in settings.py:

 * TAGGIT_FORCE_LOWERCASE (Boolean): if set to True tags will be converted to lowercase
 * TAGGIT_ALLOWED_TAGS (a list of strings): if set, taggit will allow only tags in this list